Portrait of Carlo de' Medici: Description

 The painting shows the subject from a three-quarter view, an innovation brought in Italy through Flemish masters in the late 15th century; previously profiles, in the ancient Roman tradition, were preferred.

-The subject is dark-skinned and wears the garments of a protonotary apostolic, a position which Carlo held from 1463.
+The subject is tan-skinned with intense blue eyes and wears the garments of a protonotary apostolic, a position which Carlo held from 1463.
 The official nature of the painting explains the absence of any psychological element and the attention to details such as the dress and the hat.